GenProve: Learning to Generate Text with Fine-Grained Provenance: Method

 \subsection{Supervised Fine-Tuning}

-We treat SFT as a foundational warm-up stage primarily designed to enforce structure adherence.
-It trains the base model to follow instructions and to emit well-formed provenance annotations together with fluent answers.
+We treat SFT as a foundational warm-up stage primarily designed to enforce structure adherence and provide stable format grounding.
+It trains the base model to follow instructions and to emit well-formed provenance annotations together with fluent answers, so that the subsequent RL stage can focus on reward-driven refinement rather than basic schema learning.
 Let $\mathcal{D}_{\text{SFT}}=\{(Q_i, D_i, A^{\mathrm{ref}}_i)\}_{i=1}^{N}$ denote the training set constructed from ReFInE, where $A^{\mathrm{ref}}_i$ is the reference answer annotated with sentence-level provenance.
 We fine-tune the model by maximizing the conditional likelihood of the reference output:

 This step provides a stable policy initialization that reliably produces syntactically valid provenance tags and on-topic content.
 Crucially, this structural foundation enables the subsequent RL stage to focus on refining the model's provenance accuracy rather than struggling with basic formatting errors.